supertriodo/Arena-Tracker/Readme/More.md

 * While drafting, check the strenghts and weaknesses of your deck through the mechanics summary.

 ![DraftMechanics](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/DraftMechanicsHelp.png)
-* Replay your matches to find your mistakes.
+* Replay your matches after or during the game.
+AT unique replay system let you see each turn in one simple window so you can go quickly through different turns and reveiew the whole game in a matter of seconds.
 [Learn more...](https://www.reddit.com/r/ArenaTracker/comments/4r2ra2/v40_replay/)

 ![Replay](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/replay.png)
 * Plan your turn beforehand.
+Use the advanced replay tab to organize your thoughts before making a move in Hearthstone.
 [Learn more...](https://www.reddit.com/r/ArenaTracker/comments/5hwiqy/v44_plan_your_turn/)

 ![Planning](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/planning.gif)
 * Check the odds of minions/heroes dying when using bombers or missiles.
 [Learn more...](https://www.reddit.com/r/ArenaTracker/comments/57ncm6/in_the_works_check_the_odds_of_bombingmissiles/)